COVID-19 pandemic in West Bengal: Government Activities

+Districts of West Bengal were classified as red, orange, or green zones, with red zones having the strictest regulations and green zones having the least strict regulations.

 14 March: Government on Saturday announced that all schools, colleges and universities in the state will remain closed until 31 March, in the view of evolving situation on the spread of COVID-19.

 17 March: State government stepped up its defence with chief minister Mamata Banerjee announcing the closure of educational institutions until 15 April.
 She said that even ICDS would be closed until 15 April and two kilograms of rice and potatoes would be sent to the children directly so that the meals can be cooked at home.

 21 March: The government has mandated a partial work-from-home system for 7.9 crore people who get subsidized rations.
 The CM promised that government will give free ration to the poor until September.

 23 March: West Bengal CM Mamata Banerjee announced Monday that the state government is creating a Rs 200 crore fund to deal with the impact of COVID-19.

 24 March: Entire West Bengal was brought under lock down until 31 March.

 25 March: West Bengal Government converts Medical College & Hospital, Kolkata, for isolation of people suspected with Coronavirus.

 30 March: West Bengal government issues order to authorities of every districts to set up temporary arrangements of shelter and food to migrants and poor.